Philou213/portfolio/app/content/en/projects/recursiveConflict.md

 ---
-name: Recursive conflict
+name: Recursive Conflict
 release: 2025
 image: /projects/recursiveConflict.png
 link: https://philou213.itch.io/recursive-conflict
 repo: https://github.com/Philou213/GMTK2025
+type: "Godot"
+tags:
+  - Godot
+  - Gamejam
+  - Solo
 layout: project
-context: "GameJam"
+context: "Game Jam"
-role: "Solo developer"
+role: "Solo Developer"
-description: "Solo arcade project.
-The goal: capture the box and escape.
-But with each win, a clone replays your past actions and tries to win too.
-Every success makes the game harder — because you're fighting yourself."
+description: "In this arcade-style game, the player must capture a box and escape with it.
+But with each victory, a clone replays your exact past actions and tries to win as well.
+Every success makes the game harder — because you are playing against yourself."
 ---